mpa139/allanlab/_pages/home.md

 </figure>

 To this end, we develop novel spectroscopic-imaging scanning tunneling microscopy (SI-STM) tools, and use those to visualise the relevant quantum mechanical degrees of freedom.
-We want do be able to build the perfect instruments in order to answer the most important scientific questions.
+We want do be able to build the perfect instruments to answer the most important scientific questions.

-We are located at Leiden University, the birthplace of superconductivity and home to Onnes, Lorenz, Huygens, Einstein, de Sitter, and others (see e.g. the wall of signatures from Ehrenfest lecturers).
+We are located at Leiden University, the birthplace of superconductivity and home to Onnes, Lorenz, Huygens, Einstein, de Sitter, and others (see e.g. [the wall of signatures from Ehrenfest lecturers](www.physics.leidenuniv.nl/colloquium-ehrenfestii)).
 We exchange ideas and work with our neighbors from Quantum Matter & Optics ,as well as with the  colleagues form the world-class theory section.

-If you are interested in working with us as a PhD student or postdoc, please send me an email.
+We are looking for passionate and talented new group members.
+If you are interested in working with us as a PhD student or postdoc, please send me an [email](mailto:milan.allan@gmail.com).
 State briefly why you are interested and attach a CV, including information about the grades you had as an undergraduate.
 No need for a separate cover letter or certificates.
-If you are interested in pursuing a Master degree at Leiden University, see [www.physics.leidenuniv.nl/master](http://www.physics.leidenuniv.nl/master).
+(If you are interested in pursuing a Master degree at Leiden University, see <www.physics.leidenuniv.nl/master>.

 We are grateful for funding from Leiden University and NWO (thought a _Vidi talent grant_ and the _Frontiers in Nanoscience program_).